 Section 16.
-Dispute Resolution Regarding Audits of Statements

-Any candidate elected to office shall provide all necessary financial records to facilitate an audit to authenticate these disclosures by the Elections Board.
-The Office Holder shall be allowed to contest any discrepancies uncovered by the audit.
-The Elections Board shall publicly disclose any findings of discrepancies along with any rebuttal provided by the Office Holder no later than two years after the Final Voting Date of the Office Holder.
+Dispute Resolution Regarding Audits of Statements provided by the Office Holder no later than two years after the Final Voting Date of the Office Holder.
 If the Elections Board fails to deliver its findings, then all records shall be turned over to a Special Prosecutor if the Senate votes to appoint one.
 The tax collection authorities of the States, Federal Districts, Territories, and the United States shall promptly provide all records requested by Candidates to fulfill the requirements of this Section.
-This puts teeth into the previous section, and only applies to those elected to office.
-Their financial disclosures will be subject to verification by the Elections Board.
-If fraud is uncovered, then the Senate has the discretion to appoint a Special Prosecutor to pursue this as a criminal matter.